grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.otlp.md

 multiply the average number of outgoing requests per second by the amount of time in seconds outages should be tolerated for.

-The `num_consumers` argument controls how many readers will read from the buffer and send data in parallel.
-Larger values of `num_consumers` will allow to send data more quickly at the expense of increased network traffic.
+The `num_consumers` argument controls how many readers read from the buffer and send data in parallel.
+Larger values of `num_consumers` allow data to be sent more quickly at the expense of increased network traffic.

 ### retry block

-The `retry` block configures how failed requests to the gRPC server will be retried.
+The `retry` block configures how failed requests to the gRPC server are retried.

 The following arguments are supported: